kosuri-indu/StockUp/README.md

-Here's a more fun and engaging ending for your README:

----

 # Stock Up 🧊🍽️

 **Stock Up** is your smart fridge assistant that makes managing your groceries simple and efficient.
 From real-time inventory checks to expiration alerts, this app ensures you always know what's fresh, helping you reduce food waste and optimize meal planning.